 The Concept and Importance of Universal Joint Phasing and Drive Shaft Alignment

-Belden’s trained technicians properly phase the universal joints onto the shaft during assembly, ensuring that the inbound vs outbound shaft of the universal joint assembly operate at near-constant velocity, minimizing vibration, noise and premature wear of the joints.
+Belden Universal's trained technicians properly phase the universal joints onto the shaft during assembly, ensuring that the inbound vs outbound shaft of the universal joint assembly operate at near-constant velocity, minimizing vibration, noise, and premature wear of the joints.

-Please reach out to our technical sales and engineers to answer any questions and assist you with the alignment and phasing of your universal joints.
+Please reach out to our technical sales and engineers to answer any questions and assist you with drive shaft alignment and phasing of your universal joints.